Costa del Sol is home to numerous prestigious schools from primary schools to universities, private educational institutions to public schools.

 - French School in Málaga: Lycée Français Málaga

-Founded in 1968, the Liceo Francés de Málaga offers education from Pre-school to the end of Secondary School.
+Founded in 1968, the Liceo Francés de Málaga offers education from Pre-school to the Sixth Form.
 It is a member of the worldwide network of the Agency for French Education Abroad (AEFE).
 It offers to teach in accordance with the Spanish culture and the French National Education program with English as a third language.

 - French School in Marbella: École Française Internationale Marbella (EFIM)

-Efim is a primary school (nursery and elementary).
-It offers an innovative trilingual French-English-Spanish education built on the hybridization of active pedagogies and aligned with the French National Education program.
-Efim will welcome French and non-French children aged 3 to 11 from September 2021.
+EFIM is a primary school including the stages of nursery and elementary.
+It offers an innovative trilingual French-English-Spanish education.
+Their system is built on the hybridization of active pedagogies and is aligned with the French National Education program.
+EFIM will welcome French and non-French children aged 3 to 11 from September 2021.

 Are There Good Private Spanish Schools in Costa del Sol?

-In addition to public Spanish schools or semi-private Spanish Schools (Concertado), there are also a number of private Spanish schools on the Costa del Sol.
+There are a great number of private Spanish schools on the Costa del Sol.
 These schools offer a high-quality education just like international schools, following the Spanish curriculum in a bilingual environment.

-Based in both Estepona and San Pedro de Alcántara (Marbella), Colegio San José is a private, secular bilingual education centre.
-It covers all educational levels; Infant School, Primary School, Secondary School (ESO), and Sixth Form Study (Bachillerato).
+Based in both Estepona and San Pedro de Alcántara (Marbella), Colegio San José is a private, secular bilingual education center.
+It covers all educational levels; Infant School, Primary School, Secondary School (ESO), and Sixth Form.

 For more details on the Spanish school system, please read our article Education in Spain.